 Water reuse and recycling is a key aspect of our water conservation efforts.
 In 2018, we introduced a water recycling system in our Gumi plant that allows us to use reclaimed wastewater instead of fresh water in our manufacturing processes.
 Through this system, we are able to recycle or reclaim almost 100% of the water used in our manufacturing processes, significantly reducing our environmental footprint.

-Diagram 2: Water recycling system flow diagram
+Diagram 2: Water recycling system flow

 Water Recycling System Flow